 Of course, McNally’s one step ahead and has left the London deal in the hands of his sleazy second-in-command, Salko (Alec Mango).
 Which brings us to the core theme of the film.
-Just like Sturgis had used his sister in his investigation, McNally uses his glamorous sister Gina (Anita Ekberg) as one of his ‘mules’ to smuggle drugs and jewels across borders.
-There are some subtle incestuous connotations and when McNally leaves, Salko’s under the impression she’s one of the perks of the job.
-In a rather uncomfortable scene, he tries to rape her, but she ends up shooting him.
-Her fingerprints at the scene provide a crucial clue that links everything back to McNally and gives Sturgis someone to trail as she follows her brother across Europe.
+Just like Sturgis had used his sister in his investigation, McNally uses the glamorous Gina (Anita Ekberg) as one of his ‘mules’ to smuggle drugs and jewels across borders.
+The relationship between Gina and McNally is ambiguous and there are even some subtle incestuous implications.
+Salko’s under the impression she’s one of the perks of the job and, in a rather uncomfortable scene, tries to rape her.
+Instead, she ends up shooting him.
+Her fingerprints at the scene provide a crucial clue and gives Sturgis someone to trail as she follows McNally across Europe.

 Although Jack Gilling never lets subtext get in the way of the action, it’s this extra layer that sets Pickup Alley apart from many mediocre noirs and exploitation B Movies, which is really how it started out.
 Probably the marketing strength (apart from being about DOPE!) is its location filming and this alone would have been enough to sell it to an audience of the day.
 It’s part of what attracted Victor Mature to the role, too.
 He was a big Hollywood name and that’s what production company Warwick Films wanted.
 Although he was looking to diversify into more character roles, he accepted a lower than usual fee because it was offset by what amounted to a paid holiday in England, Lisbon, Naples, Rome, and Athens!
 Expect a few scenes of him cutting an impressive figure in dark suit and tilted trilby as he walks past various tourist attractions.
 The scene in the candlelit Catacombs of Rome is fun, though one wonders how Trevor Howard could see anything without taking off his sunglasses!